Products Updated: April 2022

 But trailer backup cameras come in all different varieties (CCD vs CMOS sensor, wired vs wireless, license plate vs bumper mount, etc.) and it can be confusing to decide which is the right pick for your RV.
 I want to make it easier for you to decide.

-So let’s have a quick look at some of the best RV backup camera systems you can get in 2021 and some things you should keep in mind before buying.
-And don’t miss the trailer backup camera FAQ at the end to help answer any extra questions you might have.
+So let’s have a quick look at some of the best RV backup camera systems you can get in 2022 and some things you should keep in mind before buying.
+And don’t miss the RV backup camera FAQ at the end to help answer any extra questions you might have.